world-federation-of-advertisers/cardinality_estimation_evaluation_framework/README.md

 To start with and get a sense for how this code all works together, check out: examples/basic_comparison.py

-Which will run the same experiments across multiple different estimation methods
+Which will run the same experiments across multiple different estimation methods.

+See [this example](examples/notebooks/install_framework_on_colab.ipynb) for how to install the framework on Google CoLab.

 ## Contributing